Elden Ring Nightreign: Everything you need to know

 Elden Ring Nightreign combat

-The Elden Ring Nightreign combat experience builds on the baseline Elden Ring experience but there will be some notable differences.
-With the character creator gone, there are eight builds to choose between as you load into a session – each with its own equipment, weapons, and proficiencies.
-From the gameplay footage we've seen so far, it's the combination of the three characters which unlocks the best opportunities in Elden Ring Nightreign with tank, DPS, and support builds coming together to tackle big challenges.
+The Elden Ring Nightreign combat experience builds on the baseline Elden Ring experience, but there are some notable differences.
+With the character creator gone, there are eight builds to choose between as you load into a session, each with its own equipment, weapons, and proficiencies.
+From the gameplay footage we've seen so far, it's the combination of the three characters that unlocks the best opportunities in Elden Ring Nightreign, with tank, DPS, and support builds coming together to tackle big challenges.

 There's some subtle changes too, with fall damage removed from the experience, and movement sped up to allow faster exploration and navigation as you combat a shrinking map.
 Otherwise, you should expect Elden Ring Nightreign to handle similarly to the original Elden Ring, with the controls and core combat mechanics returning.